-Asset Rate

-Furniture, fixtures, office and computer equipment 5 years
+Asset Rate Furniture, fixtures, office and computer equipment Leasehold improvements 5 years 10 years

-Leasehold improvements 7 - 10 years

-Amortization methods and useful lives are reassessed at each financial year-end and adjusted if appropriate.
+Depreciation methods and useful lives are reassessed at each financial year-end and adjusted if appropriate.

 (j) Provisions:

 A provision is recognized if, as a result of a past event, the Bank has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
 Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.